 Moreover, the point $p$ is again $p_3$, and hence the algorithm works as it does in example 4 (recovering both the rupture points and the values). \end{exam}

-We expose now a more complicated example.
-After this example it will be clear that the computation of $\caS(\xi)$ by hand is much faster using the version of the algorithm of Proposition \ref{Rmk-alg}.
+We expose now a more complicated example, since two of the branches of the curve have two characteristic exponents.
+After this example it will be clear that the computation of $\mathcal{S}(\xi)$ by hand is much faster using Algorithm \ref{alg-2}.